dps923/winter2020/notes/week01.md

 ## DPS923 MAP523 Week 1 Notes

+> Monday, January 6 - hands-on in the computer-lab

 The theme for this week is to get comfortable with the iOS programming environemnt.

+> We will do what we can in the Monday class.
+> The remaining content can be covered in the Thursday class.

 <br>